QuantumCommons/qio/README.md

+<p align="center"><img width="50%" src="docs/logo.png" /></p>

 # qio
-`qio` is python package to smoothly manipulate common quantum computing objects between client and server.
+`qio` is a python package to smoothly manipulate quantum computing objects between client and server.

-<p align="center"><img width="50%" src="docs/logo.png" /></p>
+It handle all the conversion boilerplate to focus your dev on your quantum SDK and backend on real matters.

 ## Installation